nodece/sonatype-central-publish-maven-plugin/README.md

 ### Authentication

-To configure authentication, add your credentials to the `~/.m2/settings.xml` file.
+To configure authentication, add your credentials to the `~/.m2/settings.xml` file:

 ```xml
 <settings>